jkempf42/kube-volttron/cluster-config/README.md

 This command first writes the private key from the file to `stdout`, then generates the public key with `wg pubkey`, then writes the public key to
 `/etc/wireguard/public.key` and to the terminal.

-After you've created the keys on your cloud VM, repeat the above instructions on your gateway node.
+After you've created the keys on your central node, repeat the above instructions on your gateway node.

 #### Choosing an IP address range for you VPN subnet